ember-learn/guides-source/guides/release/typescript/index.md

 This guide is designed to help you get up and running with TypeScript in an Ember app.

 This is _not_ an introduction to TypeScript _or_ Ember.
-Throughout this guide, we’ll link back to [the TypeScript docs][typescript-docs] and [the Ember Guides][ember-guides] when there are specific concepts that we will not explain here but which are important for understanding what we’re covering!
+Throughout this guide, we’ll link back to [the TypeScript docs][typescript-docs] and to other sections of [the Ember Guides][ember-guides] when there are specific concepts that we will not explain here but which are important for understanding what we’re covering!

 Not sure where to get started?
 Here's an overview of the content within: